More detailed answers to any questions you might have on REFCOM F-Gas certification

-Cat 3/J13 or Cat 4/J14 F-Gas qualifications are not sufficient for a company certificate.
-Company certificates can only be issued to companies whose engineers, or a majority of their engineers, hold a Cat 1/J11 or Cat 2/J12 qualification.
+Cat 3 or Cat 4 F-Gas qualifications are not sufficient for a company certificate.
+Company certificates can only be issued to companies whose engineers, or a majority of their engineers, hold a Cat 1 or Cat 2 qualification.

 Applying through REFCOM is quick and easy.
 Find out more on our ‘how to apply’ page.

 Provided you have the necessary information and documents to hand, for an average size SRACHP business the application process should take no more than five minutes.

 For larger businesses, allow an extra two minutes to enter details for each additional employed engineer.

 Online applicants will receive an automatic confirmation that the application and payment have been received.

-Subject to satisfactory validation and verification, certificates for both online and postal applications will be dispatched within five working days by second class post.
+Subject to satisfactory validation and verification, certificates will be emailed to you within 2-3 working days.

 Businesses will be issued with a Stationary Equipment Qualification Company Certificate, which is valid for 3 years.

-If you have applied online or made a postal application for your F-Gas Company certification but have not yet received your certificate, don't worry.
-Provided you've met the certification standards, your business details will appear in the public listing on REFCOM's website with your registration number.
+If you have applied online for your F-Gas Company certification but have not yet received your certificate, don't worry.
+Provided you have met the certification standards, your business details will appear in the public listing on REFCOM's website with your registration number.

 Businesses that hold a stationary equipment qualification company certificate (full) may be subject to either an annual desk-top or on-site risk based audit.